Fakih-Hamid/Fakih-Hamid/README.md

 # Fakih Hamid - Portfolio

 👋 Hi there, I'm Fakih Hamid!
-Welcome to my portfolio repository where I showcase my journey in the world of technology, programming, and video games.
+Welcome to my portfolio repository where I showcase my journey in the exciting Tech World.

 ## About Me

-- 👀 I'm passionate about all things tech, programming, and of course, video games.
+- 👀 I'm passionate about all things Tech, Programming, Cybersecurity, Data science, Blockhain Technology and Artificial intelligence (IA).
 - 🌱 Currently, I'm diving deep into the realms of Computer Engineering, Web Development, and Cybersecurity to expand my horizons.
 - 💞️ I'm enthusiastic about collaborating on exciting projects, contributing, and sharing knowledge within the realm of my passions.